microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 - **Use general knowledge**
 - **Use information from the Web**

-Select **Save** to update the settings and then close the settings panel selecting the **X** icon in the upper right corner.
-This is to ensure that only the knowledge base explicitly provided to the agent will be used when processing user's prompts.
+Select **Save** to update the settings and to ensure that only the knowledge base explicitly provided to the agent will be used when processing user's prompts.

 ![The Microsoft Copilot Studio settings to disable general knowledge and access to public web content.](https://raw.githubusercontent.com/microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/refs/heads/main/img/create-agent-04.png)

 Your "Copilot Extensibility Advisor" agent is now ready to be enhanced with intelligent topic routing capabilities.
+Close the settings panel selecting the **X** icon in the upper right corner.

 ## Exercise 3: Creating the AI Builder Model